-In 2018-19, Craig Nisgor begins his eighth season as the head coach of the Seattle University men's and women's swimming teams.
+In 2019-20, Craig Nisgor begins his ninth season as the head coach of the Seattle University men's and women's swimming teams.

 Nisgor has led SU through its transition to Division I, as the Redhawks have established themselves in the Western Athletic Conference.
 In his tenure, Seattle U has set 78 school records.
 Nisgor has had two U.S. Olympic Trial and World Championship Trial qualifiers (Blaise Wittenauer-Lee and Kevlyn Richards) and the program's first-ever NCAA Championships-qualifier (Wittenauer-Lee).
 Out of the pool, SU has had success as well, with Nisgor landing one First Team and nine Honorable Mention Academic All-Americans in his time at Seattle U.